Roof Repair Glossary of Terms

 Asphalt Plastic Cement

 Sealant material based on Asphalt, meeting ASTM D4586 Type 1 and 2.
-Primarily used to adhere roofing materials.
+Primarily used to adhere to roofing materials.

 American Society for Testing and Materials.
 The organization that sets the standards for roofing materials.